verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 - Proof maintenance burden
 - Verification time (slightly)

+Users can try asking LLMs to clean up the proof annotations after the verification succeeds.

 ## LLMs as Collaborators

 Of course, we do not have to let LLMs write all the proofs by themselves.
 LLMs work well as collaborators with human proof developers:

 - **Starting from partial proofs**: A human proof developer can write a skeleton of a proof, and let an LLM complete all the detailed proof annotations.
 This is particularly helpful since LLMs are good at filling in the routine proof obligations which may be tedious for human proof developers
-- **Adjusting lemma specification**: When human proof developers struggle with decomposing a big proof task into smaller lemmas, LLMs could be helpful in adjusting lemma specifications
+- **Adjusting lemma specification**: When human proof developers struggle with decomposing a big proof task into smaller lemmas, LLMs can be helpful in adjusting lemma specifications
 - **Suggesting library usage**: When asked, LLMs are good at finding relevant `vstd` or project-specific lemmas that can be used to simplify proofs

 For verified system development, an LLM is a powerful assistant but not a replacement for human judgment about design, specification, and proof architecture.